joonassandell/rebirth/README.md

 ## Quick start

 Quickly install with [create-project](https://github.com/mafintosh/create-project).
+Make sure your Docker is running and the ports `8000` and `13306` are not in use.
 Add your values to the following one-liner:

 ```
 $ npx create-project my-project-dir joonassandell/rebirth-wordpress-project --human-name="My Project" --theme-dir=my-theme-dir --author=joonassandell --production-url=my-project.com --acf-key="=..."